drihu/poketask/README.md

 # Poketask
-> A simple command to start any project
+> A simple command to start any project.
+Create a README.md, LICENSE, .gitignore, .gitattributes and .editorconfig with one command line.

 ## Installation
 ```bash